ethanlaj/capture-the-feather/README.md

 1. Navigate back to the root directory and then into the `client` directory.
 1. Run `npm install` in the `client` directory.
 1. Navigate back to the root directory and run `npm run dev` to start the backend and frontend.
+1. See the section above called "Pre-Requisite for Hosting Containers" if you plan to develop functionality related to challenge containers.

 ## Timeline of Completion